grahamlyus/react-native-superpowered/README.md

 # react-native-superpowered

-React Native component for the [Superpowered audio engine SDK](http://superpowered.com).
+React Native implementation of the [Superpowered audio engine SDK](http://superpowered.com).

 > Superpowered is a set of audio infrastructure technologies that focuses on mobile audio.
 This means low-power, real-time latency and cross-platform.